tinahaibodi/GenderbiAIs/README.md

-# Removing Gender Bias
+# Removing Gender Bias from Candidate Application System

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes
+Follow these instructions to get you a copy of the project up and running on your local machine for development and testing purposes

 ### Clone repository

-`git clone git@github.com:MidoAssran/removing_gender_bias.git`
+`git clone git@github.com:tinahaibodi/gender-bias-AI.git`

 ### Prerequisites